Nafi7393/Midjourney-Prompt-Builder/README.md

-# Midjourney Prompt Generator
+# Midjourney Prompt Builder

-The **Midjourney Prompt Generator** is a Python-based application that allows users to generate high-quality prompts for Midjourney, an AI tool for creating artistic images.
+The **Midjourney Prompt Builder** is a Python-based application that allows users to generate high-quality prompts for Midjourney, an AI tool for creating artistic images.
 This tool integrates with the Gemini API to generate prompts based on user inputs.

 ## Project Overview

-The Midjourney Prompt Generator is designed to help users create prompts for the Midjourney AI, which can be used to generate artistic images.
+The Midjourney Prompt Builder is designed to help users create prompts for the Midjourney AI, which can be used to generate artistic images.
 The application provides a user-friendly interface for entering various prompt parameters and generates refined prompts ready for use with Midjourney.

 ## Features